Nomination of the EC Chairperson: What are the matters arising?

 Here, the allegations of bias may not be ripe to be given a ruling since the proof of bias of the EC is based on future suspicion; and the Supreme Court of Ghana has held in a case of Attorney General v Sallah that mere suspicion does not amount to real likelihood of bias.

-Our growing democracy needs to be entrenched to meet the growing demands of the people’s quest for
+Our growing democracy needs to be entrenched to meet the growing demands of the people’s quest for and transparent government.
+As Justice Sowah brilliantly remarked in the case of Tuffuor v Attorney General (1980):

 ‘A written Constitution such as ours is not an ordinary Act of Parliament.
 It embodies the will of the people.
 It mirrors their history.
 Account, therefore, needs to be taken of it as a landmark in a people’s search for progress.
 It contains within it their aspirations and their hopes for a better and fuller life.
 The Constitution has its letter of the law.
 Equally, the Constitution has its spirit.
 Its language, therefore, must be considered as if it were a living organism capable of growth and development.